 Castlestone Management is launching a Next-11 emerging markets equity fund in an attempt to find a new wave of equity investment opportunities.

-Jim O’Neill, the chief economist at Goldman Sachs, coined the “Next-11” term in 2005 as a follow-up to his term Bric, or the developing world grouping of Brazil, Russia, India and China.
+Jim O’Neill, chief economist at Goldman Sachs, coined the “Next-11” term in 2005 as a follow-up to his term Bric, or the developing world grouping of Brazil, Russia, India and China.

-It has a minimum investment of £10,000 and will open to intermediaries at the beginning of the fourth quarter of the year.
+The fund has a minimum investment of £10,000 and will open to intermediaries at the beginning of the fourth quarter of the year.